kdheepak/taskwarrior-tui/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Please provide a minimal working example of the bug with screenshots if possible.
+If not possible, please provide a anonymized version of your `.taskrc` file and the output of `task next` (or whatever relevant taskwarrior feature you are using).

 You can set the TASKDATA and TASKRC environment variables to point to a different location for temporary fresh taskwarrior session.